preethamprasad2022/MERN-programs/README.md

+#TASKS
-I have uploaded answers of tasks in MERN.
+I have uploaded answers of tasks related to MERN